arnavgautam/TreeHacks2015/Demos/Demo-BuildClips/Segment2.md

 	> **Note:** Please note that if you chose to open the begin solution for segment #2 you will need to import again the Web Site publish settings file.

 	> **Speaking Point:** Now, that was basically all the code we needed to do.
 I can then right-click and publish this back to the cloud.
-One of the things that we support with Windows Azure websites is a very nice incremental publishing story.
+One of the things that we support with Microsoft Azure websites is a very nice incremental publishing story.

 	![Publish web site](Images/publish-web-site.png?raw=true)